About

 Committee

-Kyle helps lead the Food & Beverage brand partnerships team at Faire.
+Kyle helps lead Enterprise Retailer Partnerships at Faire, helping emerging brands find new opportunities and placements in major retail.
 He grew up in Northern California and has spent the majority of his career working in food.
 He graduated from New York University and shortly thereafter moved back to San Francisco and immersed himself in the local food movement.
 He’s previously led wholesale programs at 4505 Meats, Black Oak Coffee Roasters and Bellwether Coffee, and co-founded a Food & Beverage consulting company to advise emerging brands on growing their businesses.
 He’s also worked at numerous restaurants throughout the region including the Delfina Restaurant Group.

 Dava Guthmiller